R for Biologists course

 Subsetting

 Subsetting is very important in R to extract parts of the data you want to analyse.
 In R, a data set has the form of a matrix with rows and columns.
-You can access these rows, or columns by adding brackets.
+You can access these rows or columns by using square brackets.

-For example, here we extract the first row ‘1’ of the data, as indicated on the left-hand-side of the colon:
+For example, we can extract the first row ‘1’ of the data, using the number on the left-hand-side of the comma.

 sampleinfo[1,]

-Here we extract the firsecond column ‘2’ of the data, as indicated on the right-hand-side of the colon:
+Here we extract the second column ‘2’ of the data, as indicated on the right-hand-side of the comma.

 sampleinfo[,2]